 Research Agents and Managers

 IMDb Pro is your go-to source for obtaining the contact info of pretty much any working agent or manager on the planet.
 Rule of thumb: be respectful.
 Do not stalk these people!
+Do not call.
 However, you should definitely sign up for IMDb Pro or borrow a friend’s password and use this invaluable resource to make your list of agents who have worked with Netflix and get their contact information.

 Look up Netflix productions that you feel might have a similar aesthetic or tone to your story, find out who represents those writers, copy the agent’s contact info and add them to your pitch list.
 Then set aside some time to go through your list and pitch your book trailer or mood reel to each one.
 These are the gatekeepers who can get your idea made into a Netflix production.
 You need these people, but remember…they need you too.